 Andy seems to get that I’m not idolizing him.
 He may be a False God, but that is not an issue here.

 “Use Marty as director and you get the whole movie already made.
 The original purpose was to tell the story of Jace’s Place.
 Think of it as an infomercial like you did as an advertising man, but on a bigger scale.”

 “Please.
 Don’t remind me.”

 He turns to Aaron and Paul.
 “And who are these pretty boys.”

 “Meet Aaron and Paul, from St Patrick’s and Temple El Manu-el.
 They started a Jewish Jace’s Place .”

 “Have a seat in front of the camera, boys, and tell me your story.”

 Andy quizzes them and snaps photos with the Big Shot for about an hour.
 Their whole story captivates him.
 He expects boys to be burnouts and throw-aways.
 He loves how Aaron went to Catholic youth group to be with Paul.
 Aaron is a Jewish Teen Jesus.”

 We finally get to Max’s around six.
-No sign of Trent and Brett, as I now call them, Trend and Bent.
-Aaron and Paul have been warned about all the paparazzi.
-They’re still shy in the spotlight.
+No sign of Trent and Brett, or as I now call them, Trend and Bent. we warn Aaron and Paul about all the paparazzi.
+They are shy in the spotlight.
 Jack and I take over, escorting Andy and making his every wish come true.